isaacnmm/pestpolicy-hugo2XX/content/posts/do-lizards-have-bones/index.md

 - bone
 layout: post
 ---
 Probably you have come across various species of lizards in your home, compound, fields, yards, or zoo and wonder if they have bones.
-How then are their body muscles supported?��So, *do lizards have bones?�*
+How then are their body muscles supported?So, *do lizards have bones?*
 **The direct answer is, YES, all ** lizards are vertebrates
-** that have bones that are interconnected together to help them in locomotion.�** **The bones of lizards are classified under either appendicular skeleton or axial skeleton.
+** that have bones that are interconnected together to help them in locomotion.**
+**The bones of lizards are classified under either appendicular skeleton or axial skeleton.
 These bones offer support, protection of internal organs, and options for attachment of body muscles and cells.
-The number of each bone varies according to size and species of lizard.�**
+The number of each bone varies according to size and species of lizard.**

 ## Details: Do Lizards Have Bones?
 [Lizards, like other reptiles, have bones](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4860302/)